cyndereN/Game-Design-Learning/HCI/UCL/COMP0021/notes.md

 HCI is subset of ID

 ### 1.1.5 User experience (UX)
-Preece, Rogers & Sharp (2019) "How people feel about a product and their pleaseure and satisfaction when using it, looking at it, holding it, and opening or closing it"
+Preece, Rogers & Sharp (2019) "How people feel about a product and their pleasure and satisfaction when using it, looking at it, holding it, and opening or closing it"

 4 threds:
 - Sensual